sydrawat01/bon-apetit/README.md

 ### :star2: Features

-- [ ] React SPA.
+- [x] React SPA.
 - [x] ExpressJS and MongoDB with NodeJS for the backend.
-- [ ] Authentication using JWT.
+- [x] Authentication using JWT.
-- [ ] CRUD operations on food reviews.
 - [x] Browse restaurants on the map (Mapbox API).
 - [x] Typescript with ReactJS.
-- [ ] Redux Toolkit for state management.
 - [x] Webpack with ESLint, Prettier, Husky with lint-staged.
 - [x] SCSS for styling.

 ### :white_check_mark: User Requirements

-- [ ] Create account/sign up.
+- [x] Create account/sign up.
-- [ ] Forgot password link to reset password.
-- [ ] Account settings to update username, password,etc.
 - [x] Browse the map to view restaurants at various locations.
-- [ ] Check list of reviews and logs of places that the user has visited.
+- [x] Check list of reviews and logs of places that the user has visited.
-- [x] Click on a location of a restaurant/place they've visited, have a modal pop-up to have the user fill out a form with the details of the place they've visited, the reviews, comments, images.
+- [x] Click on a location of a restaurant/place they've visited, have a modal pop-up to have the user fill out a form with the details of the place they've visited, the reviews and comments.
-- [ ] The user should be able to delete the review comments that they've provided for a place they've visited.
+- [x] The user should be able to delete the review comments that they've provided for a place they've visited.
+- [x] User can view all the places other users have created

 ### :bar_chart: Domain Model